 - Greater safety and liquidity, which make them ideal for emergency funds

-- Reinvest in other financial instruments and maximize your savings accounts
+- Reinvest in other financial instruments and maximise your savings accounts

 With liquid funds, you can look for greater safety and better liquidity.
 These can certainly be high-return alternatives to savings accounts.

 Payment banks, such as the India Post Payments Bank, are new entrants in the non-banking financial companies (NBFCs) category.
 As compared to a savings account, an account in a payments bank is a zero-balance account by default.

 By investing in payment banks, you can gain the following benefits:

 - There is no penalty for non-maintenance of balance in a payments bank account

 - Enhanced customer services with discounts and cashback